ceph/ceph/doc/rbd/rbd-cloudstack.rst

 #.
 Follow the CloudStack instructions.

    - For **Protocol**, select ``RBD``.
    - Add cluster information (cephx is supported).
+Note: Do not include the ``client.`` part of the user.
    - Add ``rbd`` as a tag.